Introduction

 Example 3: Identifying Updates with Change Detection

-Updating Databases: Using Change Detection to Set Operation Type: Expanding on the workspace from Example 2, this example carries out mixed operations, but identifies the type of operation to apply using change detection methods.
+Updating Databases: Using Change Detection to Set Operation Type: Expanding on the workspace from Example 2, this example performs mixed operations and identifies the operation type to apply using change detection methods.

 Example 4: Updating Individual Fields of a Record

 Updating Databases: Updating Individual Fields of a Record: On occasion, it is necessary only to update individual fields in a particular record, not the entire record.
-This example illustrates how to update specific fields only.
+This example illustrates how to update only specific fields.

 Example 5: UPSERTing Changes

-Updating a PostgreSQL Database Using UPSERT: If the format allows for it, UPSERTs can be done within FME using the ChangeDetector.
+Updating a PostgreSQL Database Using UPSERT: If the database supports it, UPSERTs can be performed in FME using the ChangeDetector.